cilium/cilium/Documentation/gettingstarted/k8s-install-default.rst

        .. note::

-          `Node pools <https://aka.ms/aks/nodepools>`_ must be tainted with ``node.cilium.io/agent-not-ready=true:NoExecute`` to ensure that
+          `Node pools <https://aka.ms/aks/nodepools>`_ should be tainted with ``node.cilium.io/agent-not-ready=true:NoExecute`` to ensure that
-          applications pods will only be scheduled/executed once Cilium is ready to manage them, however on AKS:
+          applications pods will only be scheduled/executed once Cilium is ready to manage them.
+However, there are other options.
+Please make sure to read and understand the documentation page on :ref:`taint effects and unmanaged pods<taint_effects>`.

+          Additionally on AKS:

           * It is not possible to assign taints to the initial node pool at this time, cf. `Azure/AKS#1402 <https://github.com/Azure/AKS/issues/1402>`_.